 Article VI - TC Elections

-6.1 The technical committee shall hold an election for the position of TCCC Chair.
+6.1 The technical community shall hold an election for the position of TCCC Chair.
 The TCCC Chair is elected for a two (2) year term.
 The term of office begins January 1.
 The TCCC Chair must be an IEEE-CS member, and may serve for a maximum of two consecutive terms.

 6.2 To vote in elections, a TCCC member must be both a member of TCCC and a member of the Computer Society.

 6.3 In the event of a tie, the TCCC ExComm will vote to break the tie and select the new Chair.
 Any issue or dispute with any part of the election process is decided by the TAB Vice President.